Why It Develops & What To Do About It

 Self-Preservation Instincts Gone Overboard

-Unfortunately, if a dog gets to regularly practice FFR responses to normal, everyday activity with earshot - like barking to sound the alarm every time they hear a neighbor or family member come and go - without subsequently learning to calm down in response to this non-threatening stimulus, they then become sensitized to everyday life rather than habituated, living in a near constant state of over-arousal.
+Unfortunately, if a dog gets to regularly practice FFR responses to normal, everyday activity within earshot - like barking to sound the alarm every time they hear a neighbor or family member come and go - without subsequently learning to calm down in response to this non-threatening stimulus, they then become sensitized to everyday life rather than habituated, living in a near constant state of over-arousal.

 It’s the same for humans that suffer from various forms of anxiety and, thus, either have trouble relaxing in a variety of situations or fly off the handle in situations that don’t warrant it.

-Unfortunately, when this stress-response, or FFR, becomes a dog’s default way of experiencing the world, they are in what could be called a constant state of “high alert”, living in a perpetual state of feeling unsafe and insecure.
+Unfortunately, when this stress-response, or FFR, becomes a dog’s default way of experiencing the world, they are in what could be called a constant state of “high alert”, living in a perpetual state of feeling on-guard and unsafe.
 When this happens, your dog has developed an anxiety disorder that will only escalate, if left untreated, and the resulting array of nuisance behaviors can severely impact everyone involved.

 When Nuisance Behaviors Get Out Of Control

-If the Fight or Flight Response has become the norm, the subsequent over-reactivity is involuntary and indicates the autonomic nervous system is in overdrive, a sign a dog is in a near constant state of distress.
+If the Fight or Flight Response has become the norm, the subsequent over-reactivity is involuntary and indicates the autonomic nervous system is in overdrive, a sign a dog is in a near constant state of over-stimulation.

 This a condition that is not only unhealthy for the dog, but also for its guardian, since the excessive displays of reactivity can cause a lot of stress and embarrassment.
 Familial and romantic relationships are often adversely affected, making the dog a point of contention that lowers the quality of life for everyone involved.